kavehtehrani/kavehtehrani/README.md

 I am a recovering tradfi banker.
 I worked in traditional finance for +10 years as an investment banker, derivatives trader, and quantitative portfolio manager before leaving for entrepreneurial pursuits.

 I grew up with computers and fell in love with programming in my teenage years.
+I absolutely love software development, especially the collaborate open-source kind.

 🌱 I’m currently working with Solidity, Rust, and front-end JS frameworks, mainly React and Next.js\
 👯 I’m looking to collaborate on anything web3 related!